the-dimensionless/GoLang-Fundamentals/readMe.md

 here deck is our data type
 d is the actual copy of the deck type variable we are working with
+* Convention for receiver argument one-two letter word based of type, i.e d for deck